 Designate a school safety and security threat assessment team at each school in the District consisting of two (2) or more staff members to identify and respond to students exhibiting behavior that indicates a potential threat to school safety or security.
 Members of a threat assessment team may include school administrators, school counselors, school resource officers, school-based mental health services providers, teachers, and other school personnel;

+Provide training to school Principals on procedures for completion of the school security risk assessment;

 Review all school security risk assessments completed within the District and prescribe recommendations as needed in consultation with the state school security marshal;

 Advise the Superintendent annually of completion of required security risk assessments;

 Formulate recommended policies and procedures, which shall be excluded from the application of KRS 61.870 to KRS 61.884, for an all-hazards approach including conducting emergency response drills for hostage, active shooter, and building lockdown situations in consultation and coordination with appropriate public safety agencies to include but not be limited to fire, police, and emergency medical services for review and adoption as part of the school emergency plan required by KRS 158.162.
-The recommended policies shall encourage the involvement of students, as appropriate, in the development of the school's emergency plan; and
+The recommended policies shall encourage the involvement of students, as appropriate, in the development of the school's emergency plan;

+Maintain the District's copies of the school mapping data created through the School Mapping Data Program to be made available to appropriate public safety agencies, but which shall be excluded from the application of KRS 61.870 to 61.884; and

 Ensure each school campus is toured at least once per school year, in consultation and coordination with appropriate public safety agencies, to review policies and procedures and provide recommendations related to school safety and security.